 - height differences: existing erosion holes or irregularities in the profile.

-To determine the effect of transitions, we use field tests on a grass-covered dike with a road on top near Millingen a/d Rijn.
+To determine the effect of transitions, we use the data of field tests on a grass-covered dike with a road on top near Millingen a/d Rijn.
 We further use the new green design of the Afsluitdijk to find vulnerable locations for grass-cover erosion (on the map below).

 Relevant for whom and where?